Pasta e Fagioli: no such thing as inauthentic!

 Pasta e fagioli

 Check out all of the other great recipes “From the Kitchen” at Catbirdlife.com.
-Click here to subscribe or you may follow us on Instagram or Twitter.
+Click here to subscribe or please follow us on Instagram!

 ALL TEXT WRITTEN BY STACEY.
 PHOTOS BY STACEY UNLESS OTHERWISE INDICATED.